 “Lay Down For Free” could be interpreted as a sequel to the Rumours track “The Chain,” only with hearing the sound of rain falling instead of listening to the wind blow on the earlier track.
 For the song “On With the Show,” Buckingham presents an optimistic message similar to that he delivered in “Don’t Stop.”

-The duo’s songs are undoubtedly strengthened by their rhythm section, two veterans who are certainly not strangers to them.
-Band co-founders Mick Fleetwood and John McVie provide that service, the former on the drums of course and the latter handling bass.
+The duo’s songs are undoubtedly strengthened by their rhythm section, comprised of two veterans who are certainly not strangers to them.
+Band co-founders Mick Fleetwood and John McVie provide that service, the former on the drums and the l, latter handling bass.

 Since those four musicians collaborated to make the new disc, Lindsey Buckingham and Christine McVie would be expected to sound good.
-Still, it is one thing to make a good record, but another thing to make one deserving of mention alongside Rumours.
+Still, it is one thing to make a good record but another thing to make one deserving of mention alongside Rumours.